botkevin/tinygrad/docs/mnist.md

 jit_step = TinyJit(step)
 ```

-NOTE: It can also be used as a decorator `@TinyJit`
+NOTE: It can also be used as a decorator `@TinyJit`.
+This can significantly improve performance on GPU by optimizing the execution of the training step.

 Now when we time it: